Shelby County is in a Burn Ban until further notice.

 Will this program take the place of Volunteer Services in the County?

 No, the volunteer rescue providers will continue to be a valuable medical care resource to local communities.
 Without our EMS volunteers in each community, there would be an increase in time to get a rescue provider at someone’s side to help.
 The tiered response model provides the most effective delivery of emergency care with volunteers supported by a paid EMS service.
 The communities of Shelby, Portsmouth, Panama, Earling, Westphalia, Defiance, Irwin, and Elk Horn all provide EMS service within their areas.
 The new Shelby County EMS Department will tier with these communities and provide Advanced Life Support (ALS) service as needed.
-The proposed budget allocates financial resources to volunteer departments for the possible purposes of supplies, equipment, or call pay.
-The distribution of the funds will be a collaborative discussion with volunteer departments as each department has different needs
+The proposed budget allocates financial resources to volunteer departments for the possible purposes of updating equipment or reimbursement for call pay.
+The distribution of the funds will be a collaborative discussion with volunteer departments as each department has different needs.

 How much of EMS is currently paid for by taxes?
 How will this change?